YnnaBanina/Tower-of-Mobs/README.md

 ---

 Tower of Mobs is my take on the Tower of Hanoi puzzle game.
 It contains 6 disks that the player has to move to the last tower.
+HOWEVER larger disks cannot be placed on top of smaller disks.

 _Can you move the mobs to the last tower?_